harrybaines/vercel-ship-25-coding-agent/README.md

 7. Copy the token immediately (you won't be able to see it again)
 8. Add it to your `.env.local` file as `GITHUB_TOKEN`

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix (`git checkout -b feature-name`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a Pull Request describing your changes.

+Please adhere to the existing code style and write clear, concise commit messages.
+Ensure any installed dependencies are included in `package.json` and tests pass successfully.

 ## Usage

 ```bash